sorbaathens/academic-website/content/post/hawkes-creek-workday-11-24-2019/index.md

 ---

 Hawkes Creek work day on Sunday, 11-24 at 9:30am.
 We will do some leaf blowing and raking and maybe some weed eating.
 Let me know if you are planning to be there.
-Meet at the barn in back.
-Jay's mobile 706-338-0011.
+Meet at the barn in back. mobile 706-338-0011.

 ![](featured.jpg)